GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/treaty-for-our-only-home/conclusion.md

 **Support the Movement**: Contribute financially to organizations advancing Treaty objectives.
 Volunteer time for campaigns promoting international cooperation, climate action, and democratic innovation.
 Use your professional skills—whether in technology, law, education, healthcare, business, or any other field—to advance Treaty principles in your work.

+**Monitor Implementation Integrity**: As Treaty mechanisms begin implementation, actively monitor whether strategic transition arrangements maintain their democratic constraints and temporary nature.
+Support civil society oversight of enhanced roles for existing powers, ensuring they serve democratization rather than elite accommodation.

 ### For Organizations: Pioneer Implementation

 **Civil Society Organizations**: Integrate Treaty principles into advocacy strategies.
 Build coalitions across issue areas to advance systemic rather than fragmentary change.
 Develop policy proposals that implement Treaty mechanisms at local, national, and international levels.
 Create educational resources that help citizens understand how governance transformation serves their immediate needs.

+**Monitor Strategic Transitions**: Establish oversight programs to ensure that enhanced roles for existing powers maintain their democratic safeguards and sunset provisions.
+Document and report on whether transition mechanisms serve broader democratization or enable elite capture.

 **Businesses**: Adopt Global Corporate Citizenship Standards ahead of requirements.
 Implement internal carbon pricing and sustainable finance practices.
 Support employee civic engagement and democratic participation.
 Use corporate influence to advocate for Treaty implementation among industry peers and government partners.

 **Academic Institutions**: Establish research programs focused on governance innovation and Treaty implementation analysis.
 Develop curricula that teach systems thinking and global competency.
 Create partnerships with communities affected by governance failures to ensure research serves practical transformation needs.

+**Research Transition Mechanisms**: Study the effectiveness of strategic transition arrangements in advancing democratization versus entrenching privilege.
+Provide independent analysis of whether enhanced roles serve Treaty objectives or create new forms of elite capture.

 **Local Governments**: Launch pilot programs implementing Treaty mechanisms at municipal scale.
 Join city networks advocating for international cooperation and climate action.
 Implement participatory budgeting and citizen assembly mechanisms.
 Model transparency and accountability standards that demonstrate governance effectiveness.